 - Boundary Value Analysis.
 A black-box test design technique in which test cases are designed based on boundary values.
 (ISTQB Glossary) BVA is based on testing at the boundaries between partitions.
 If you have ever done “range checking,” you were probably using the boundary value analysis technique, even if you didn’t realize it.
 Note that we cover both valid boundaries (in the valid partitions) and invalid boundaries (in the invalid partitions).

-Analyze your software model and select one or more of these techniques to create your tests.
+Analyze your software model and select one or more of these test design techniques to create your tests.

 Use a Requirements Traceability Matrix in Testing for Visibility

-Fill in your traceability matrix not only with direct links to specification items and test cases, but also the most specific and critical bugs you find.
+Fill in your traceability matrix in testing not only with direct links to specification items and test cases, but also the most specific and critical bugs you find.

 Make TCs Complex but Simple